La France, SC Demographics

 A map of La France's Population by Race

-Of the 475 places in South Carolina, La France is the 332nd most populous.
+La France is ranked the 313th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La France was ranked the 332nd most populous place in the 2020 Census.

 La France's White Population